 The words resonated through the auditorium, to be broadcast to televisions and radios all over the world.
 It was inconceivable.
 Ryoma Echizen, the Prince of Tennis, the Samurai Junior, the rookie from the land of sakura who had brought professionals twice his age to their knees, was calmly stating that he was leaving the Pro Circuit for "a while."

 Throughout that thrilling year, he was rarely seen relaxing, or in public.
-He was almost always training or trying to keep up on his studies.
+He was constantly either training or trying to keep up on his studies.
 When asked what drove him so hard at such a young age, he simply smirked and replied, "I'm keeping a promise."
 This only sparked more questions, but all were haughtily ignored.
 He was, after all, a prince.

-Needless to say, the whole world knew the Prince of Tennis' face.
+Needless to say, the whole world knew the Ryoma Echizen's face.
 That only made his recent announcement all the more confusing.
-A wildly popular young tennis player appears, shatters anyone and everyone's low expectations of him, then announces that he will soon disappear, much like his father.
+A wildly popular young tennis player appears, shatters all low expectations of him, then announces that he will soon disappear, much like his father.

 As questions from the press erupted, the center (and cause) of all the chaos calmly walked off stage.
 He waved off the inquisition, simply stating, "Don't worry, I'll be back in a month and a half for my Grand Slam."